 We're now accepting guest contributions to our blog!
+We are especially seeking stories of underrepresented people and places across our state.
 Email hello at historycolorado.org to learn more.

 Note: Photographs in blog articles are from the History Colorado collection unless credited otherwise.
 To inquire about digital copies or permissions, please contact firstname.lastname@example.org.
 Views expressed in and completeness of articles written by guest contributors do not necessarily represent History Colorado.

 History Colorado is gathering and sharing memories that celebrate our state’s rich Hispano culture.
-Here, Larry Apodaca shares the fourth in our monthly series produced exclusively withThe Weekly Issue/El Semanario.
+Here, Lily Griego shares the seventh in our monthly series produced exclusively withThe Weekly Issue/El Semanario.

 There are over 10,500 artifacts in History Colorado’s historical archaeology collection, representing a variety of artifact types that provide insight into life during the state’s early settlement.
 The artifacts are from more than twenty significant sites—such as historic houses, stage stations, and fortified strongholds.
 Funding from the Statewide Internet Portal Authority recently made records for the historical artifacts available digitally via the online portal here.